-The annual plan is based on an assessment of risk areas internal audit and management identify, as well as focus areas highlighted by the committee and management.
+The annual plan is based on an assessment of risk areas that internal audit and management identify, as well as focus areas highlighted by the Committee and management.
 The plan also considers work performed by other assurance providers in the Group.
-The annual audit plan is updated as appropriate to ensure it remains responsive to changes in the business.
+The annual audit plan is updated as appropriate to ensure it remains responsive to emerging risks and changes in the business.
 A comprehensive report on internal audit findings is presented to the audit committee quarterly.
 Follow-up audits are conducted in areas where major internal control weaknesses are found.
+The internal audit activity has a quality assurance and improvement programme, and is subject to an independent external quality assurance review every five years.

-The internal audit activity has a quality assurance and improvement programme, and is subject to an independent external quality assurance review every 5 years.
+The independence, organisational positioning, scope and nature of work of the internal audit function were evaluated by the Committee in June 2022 and determined to be appropriate and consistent with the internal audit strategy and mandate.
+The Committee approved internal audit's risk-based audit plan for financial year 2023, having discussed the scope of work and its relationship to the Group's risks.
+The Committee met quarterly with the chief audit executive, in the absence of management.
+Furthermore, the chair of the Committee held regular one-to-one meetings with chief audit executive.
+This enables further evaluation of the work performed.

-The independence, organisational positioning, scope and nature of work of the internal audit function were evaluated by the committee in June 2021 and determined to be appropriate and consistent with the internal audit strategy and mandate.
-The committee approved internal audit's risk-based audit plan for financial year 2022.
 The internal audit function reports directly to the audit committee and their mandate in relation to the internal audit function is to:

-- Approve the appointment and dismissal of the chief audit executive; - Review and recommend to the Board for final approval, the internal audit charter including, inter alia, the purpose, authority and responsibility of the internal audit activity; - Receive a summary report of the major findings of all assurance and special investigations internal audit and management's responses.
-Review and track management's action plans to address results of internal audit assignments; - Review the expertise, resources and experience of the Group's internal audit function, and disclose the results of the review in the integrated report; - Review and provide input on the internal audit function's strategic plan, objectives, performance measures, and outcomes; - Review and approve the risk-based internal audit plan, and make recommendations concerning internal audit projects.
+- Approve the appointment and dismissal of the chief audit executive; - Review and recommend to the Board for final approval, the internal audit charter including, inter alia, the purpose, authority and responsibility of the internal audit activity; - Receive a summary report of the major findings of all assurance and special investigation internal audits and management's responses.
+Review and track management's action plans to address results of internal audit assignments; - Review the expertise, resources and experience of the Group's internal audit function, and disclose the results of the review in the integrated report; - · Review and provide input on the internal audit function's strategic plan, objectives, performance measures and outcomes; - Review and approve the risk-based internal audit plan and make recommendations concerning internal audit projects.
 Review the internal audit function's performance relative to its audit plan.
-Review the coordination between the internal and external auditors and the resourcing and standing within the Group of the internal audit function; - Monitor and evaluate the performance of the chief audit executive and the internal audit function in terms of agreed goals and objectives in order to provide input to management related to evaluating and recording of the performance in the Group's performance management system; - Recommend to management or the Remuneration Committee the appropriate compensation of the chief audit executive; - Ensure that the internal audit activity has a quality assurance and improvement programme and that the results of these periodic assessments are presented to the Audit Committee on an exception basis: - Ensure that the internal audit activity has an external quality assurance review every five years; - Review the results of the independent external quality assurance review and monitor the implementation of the internal audit activity's action plans to address any recommendations; - Advise the board about any recommendations for the continuous improvement of the internal audit activity; and - Ensure that the chief audit executive has unrestricted access to the chairman of the audit committee.
+Review the coordination between the internal and external auditors and the resourcing and standing within the Group of the internal audit function; - Monitor and evaluate the performance of the chief audit executive and the internal audit function in terms of agreed goals and objectives in order to provide input to management related to evaluating and recording of the performance in the Group's performance management system; - Recommend to management or the Remuneration Committee the appropriate compensation of the chief audit executive; - Ensure that the internal audit activity has a quality assurance and improvement programme and that the results of these periodic assessments are presented to the Audit Committee on an exception basis; - Ensure that the internal audit activity has an external quality assurance review every five years; - Review the results of the independent external quality assurance review and monitor the implementation of the internal audit activity's action plans to address any recommendations; - Advise the Board about any recommendations for the continuous improvement of the internal audit activity; and - Ensure that the chief audit executive has unrestricted access to the chairman of the audit committee.